Technical Information - Painting Constraints & Considerations

 Colour Coatings cannot be applied to an excessively damp surface or obviously when it is raining.

-Programming work in the UK climate is therefore very difficult and delays can occur.
+Programming work in the UK climate can sometimes be very difficult and delays can occur.
 It is very helpful if the client can allow flexibility with access & working times.
-During periods of unsettled weather we will communicate if delays are probable.
+During any periods of unsettled weather we will communicate if delays are likely to occur.

 Wind & Air Movement